Trang Entry Requirements

 Visa Required

-Nationalities that must obtain a visa from a Thai embassy or consulate before travel.
+Citizens of certain countries must secure a tourist visa at a Thai embassy or consulate before departure.

 Arrival Process